Shawnntaun/pyarel/Readme.txt

     4-Directional movement using arrow keys

     [c] Close Doors
-        press [c] and then a directional key (bug; directional prompt will not show until after a direction is chosen)
+        press [c] and then a directional key
+    [f] Fire Ranged Weapon
+        Must have the ranged weapon equipped, and have the appropriate ammo type in the inventory.
     [i] Inventory
         press [i] to open your inventory
             press [i] or [esc] to close the inventory press a letter key next to an item to use that item

     [k] Kick
-        press [k] and then a directional key  (bug; directional prompt will not show until after a direction is chosen)
+        press [k] and then a directional key

     [s] Stats
         press [s] to open your stats menu